Tulu Wikipedia: History

-Katherine Maher, the executive director of Wikimedia Foundation announced the launch of the Tulu Wikipedia as a full site at the WIkiConference 2016.
+Katherine Maher, the executive director of Wikimedia Foundation, announced the launch of the Tulu Wikipedia as a full site at WikiConference India 2016.
 It was in incubation since 2008.
-As of August 2016, it had 200 registered editors with 10 of them being active, and over 1000 articles.
+As of August 2016, it had 200 registered editors, with 10 of them being active, and over 1000 articles.
 It was the 23rd language from India to have a Wikipedia edition.
+By 2024, it had doubled in size, and had more than 2,100 articles.
+The Hindu noted in 2024 that the Tulu Wikipedia does not have any institutional support.